 The main drag that defines Middle Village is Metropolitan Avenue.
 It's abuzz with small chains and mom-and-pop stores, but it is appropriately quiet on the stretches through St. John's and Lutheran cemeteries.
 To the east is wide Woodhaven Boulevard and then Forest Hills.
-Eliot Avenue separates Middle Village from Rego Park to the north and Maspeth to the west.
+Eliot Avenue separates Middle Village from Rego Park to the north and Maspeth (see photos of Maspeth) to the west.
 Long Island Rail Road tracks and Cooper Avenue divide it from kindred spirits in Ridgewood and Glendale to the south.

 Mass Transit and Highways

 The M subway starts at Metropolitan near 69th Street for its long run through Brooklyn to Lower Manhattan.
 It's at least a 40-minute ride to the Lower East Side.
 Switch to the L train in Bushwick to reach Union Square in 50 to 60 minutes.

 The QM 24 and the 24W express buses stop on Eliot Avenue before heading to Manhattan.

 Middle Village is close enough to the Long Island Expressway and Jackie Robinson Parkway to make driving easy enough.
 It's 20 minutes to LaGuardia Airport or John F. Kennedy International Airport.

 Middle Village Housing Scene

 The dead have the best land in the heights above the streets.
 The living struggle with basement flooding, especially around Juniper Valley Park.
 Row houses and multi-family homes are the most common housing, but waves of development have left no distinct look.
 Apartment buildings and rarer condos are along Metropolitan and 69th Street.